Biophysical Simulation Reveals the Mechanics of the Avian Lumbosacral Organ: Materials and Methods

 \section{Materials and Methods}

-We developed a biophysical model to emulate the lumbosacral organ in birds.
-As starting model, we scaled the three-dimensional common quail model \textit{(Coturnix coturnix)} made available by Kamska et al.~\citep{kamska20203d}.
-Its main components were implemented as a \bpm{}: an artificial \cord{}, a \dln{}, a \gb{}, the surrounding \fluid{}, the \canal{} in the LSO-region with segments L4 to S2, and \grooves{} found in the \canal{}.
-Additionally, we implemented newly identified features of the \dln{} in chicken \textit{(Gallus gallus domesticus)} based off unpublished data \citep{kamska_imaging_nodate}.
-We parameterized the \bpm{}'s morphology and varied its material properties to investigate the individual influence of each part.
-We mounted the \bpm{} into a custom-made \als{}, which emulates vertical locomotion patterns of running birds.
-Then, the \bpm{}'s response to external accelerations was recorded and characterized.
+First, We developed a configurable \bpm{} of the lumbosacral organ in birds (\Cref{fig:phantom}).
+We parameterized the \bpm{}’s morphology and varied its material properties to investigate the individual influence of each part and its associated hypothesis (\Cref{tab:test_plan}).
+Then, the \bpm{}s were tested on a custom-built locomotion simulator (\Cref{fig:oscillator}), which emulates vertical locomotion patterns of running birds.
+Lastly, the \bpm{}’s response to external accelerations was recorded and characterized (\Cref{fig:time_response_example}).